tyboe2013/KisiwaDesertScript/README.md

 ##### Luma Options
    1. Wait on Luma - Stops the script and waits for User input
    2. Disconnect on Luma - Stops the script and closes the game
+   3. Throw Cards on Luma - no attacking, just throwing until Tem is catched

 ##### Number of Wiplumps
    - You have to change the number according to the wiplumps you have in your team